mlane3/ht-archive/README.md

 ```
 $ docker rm postgres
 ```
 b.
 Ensure that the `/SOME_FOLDER` is empty.
-Re-run the setup from the PostgreSQL `$ sudo docker run ...` from earlier.
+Re-start from the 'Build/run the PostgreSQL server' step.
 Be sure to complete all `docker exec` steps completely before exiting the `postgres` docker container.

 ## Alternate Method - Local PostgreSQL
 Installation